MOMIND/MOMIND/README.md

 Loaded first, before anthing else.
 Loads for both if not in `/client` or `/server`.
 *methods.js* - Methods for Server/Client.
 PreRun on Client, simulated on Server.
 *collections.js* - Define Collections for Mongo/MiniMongo for Server and Client.
+*actions.import.js* - Actions for Redux Store.
+*propTypes.import.js* - Custom PropTypes Validators for React.

 -  **/public**
 Crawler, images, robots, fonts.
 Static Data.
 Available to the Client.
+*/font* - Obviously Fonts.
+Use them in main.scss.
+*/img* - Images

 - **/private**
 API Keys?
 Static Data.
 Available to Server.